Draw

 Editing object contours

 Once a contour has been drawn, it can be edited by clicking and dragging points on the contour.
-If you move a contour point over another point from the same contour, Stradview will ask you if you want to split this contour at this point.
+If you move a contour point over another point from the same contour, Stradview will ask you if you want to split this contour at this point (you can turn this and other warnings off by enabling expert mode.
 If you move a contour point over another point from a different contour, Stradview will ask you if you want to merge these contours at this point.
 If you click and drag a segment between points, an additional point will be inserted and then dragged.
 Once you are moving an existing point on a contour, clicking with the other mouse button while the first button remains down will result in additional points being added to the contour.

 Contours can be deleted by using the erase tool and drawing over the contour.
 As each contour is drawn over, it will appear slightly transparent.
 Once the mouse button is released, Stradview prompts for whether you want to delete the selected contours or re-assign them to another object.
 If only a single contour is selected using this method, it is also possible to delete all the contours inside the selected contour, or delete contour concavities.
 In the latter case, the detected concavities will be displayed as contour points only, with no line passing through them.
 Alternatively, clicking on a single point will remove that point from the contour.

-Contours (and surfaces) can also be deleted or re-assigned in the 3D window, by exactly the same method.
+Contours (and surfaces) can also be deleted or re-assigned in the 3D window, with exactly the same method.
 Simply use the erase tool to draw over the contours or surfaces you want to select, then either delete or re-assign them.
+This is a much easier way to delete lots of contours at the same time.

 Finally, if you want to delete or re-assign a particular object, use the 'Delete' button under the current object selection.
 Depending on what information exists for this object, you will be prompted whether you want to delete all contours in this object, or just in the current frame, or to delete curves or landmarks associated with this object, or re-assign the whole object to another object.
 You can also delete all contours in all objects with the 'Delete' button in the 'All objects' section.